-Students with personal insurance that covers expenses arising from emergency evacuation, repatriation of remains, injury, illness or death while participating in study or research abroad can petition for a UW Study Abroad Insurance waiver.
+Students with personal insurance that provides the same level of coverage as the UW Study Abroad Insurance plan (i.e. emergency evacuation, repatriation of remains, injury, illness or death) while participating in study or research abroad can petition for a UW Study Abroad Insurance waiver.
 If the petition is granted, the student will be exempt from the requirement to purchase the UW Study Abroad Insurance Plan on the condition that the student’s personal insurance remains unchanged and in force for the duration of the student’s educational activities abroad.

 Insurance waivers must be received by the following dates.
 No late waiver petitions will be accepted.